iterative/dvc.org/content/docs/start/model-management/model-registry.md

 ## Adding models

 Let's now train a model and add it to the model registry.

-We have three options how to add a model to the model registry.
-In this guide, we will be using DVCLive and add a model using Python code.
+We will be using DVCLive and add a model using Python code.
 This will also automatically save the model to DVC.

 We use the [`log_artifact`](/doc/dvclive/live/log_artifact) method to save the model and add it to the model registry.
 Open the training notebook